 Students will develop the leadership skills necessary to engage as members of sometimes new and diverse local, regional, and global communities.

-Students will demonstrate the ability to be active partners in their own health as their physical, social and cultural environments change throughout the GNU.
+Students will demonstrate the ability to be active partners in their own health as their physical, social and cultural environments change throughout the global network.

 Student will learn to be more active partners in managing their health and wellness to achieve personal, academic, and career success.